wI2L/jettison/README.md

 - **NoUTF8Coercion**
   Disables the replacement of invalid bytes with the Unicode replacement rune in JSON strings.

-## Differences with `encoding/json`

-- The JSON returned by the `MarshalJSON` method of types implementing the `json.Marshaler` interface is neither validated nor compacted.

-- Nil map keys values implementing the `encoding.TextMarshaler` interface are encoded as empty strings, while the `encoding/json` package currently panic because of that.
-See this [issue](https://github.com/golang/go/issues/33675) for more details.<sup>[1]</sup>

-- Nil struct fields implementing the `encoding.TextMarshaler` interface are encoded as `null`, while the `encoding/json` package currently panic because of that.
-See this [issue](https://github.com/golang/go/issues/34235) for more details.<sup>[1]</sup>

-- The `time.Time` and `time.Duration` types are handled natively by this package.
-  > For `time.Time`, the encoder doesn't invoke the `MarshalJSON`/`MarshalText` methods, but use `time.AppendFormat` instead, and write the output to the stream.
-  > For `time.Duration`, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces on a custom wrapper type, the encoder uses the result of one of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String`, based on the duration format configured.

-<sup>1: The issues mentioned above have had their associated CL merged, and should be shipped with Go 1.14.</sup>

 ## Benchmarks

 > Ubuntu 16.04.6 LTS, Intel(R) Core(TM) i5-6600 CPU @ 3.30GHz